Akeoott/GitHub-Activity-Fetcher/README.md

    pip3 install requests
    ```

-3. **Run the program directly** from the source code of the version:
+3. **Run the program directly** from the source code of the archived versions or run the latest update:
    * [Archived versions](https://github.com/Akeoottt/GitHub-Activity-Fetcher/tree/main/archive/source-code)
      * v1.2.1.py
      * v1.2.0.py